-The Company assesses whether a contract is or contains a lease, at inception of a contract.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+The Company assesses whether a contract is or contains a lease, at inception of a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-The Company recognises a right-of-use asset ("ROU") and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for leases with a term of twelve months or less (short-term leases) and leases of low-value assets.
+The Company recognises a right-of-use asset ("ROU") and a corresponding lease liability with respect to all lease arrangements in which it is the lessee at the date at which the leases asset is available for use by the Company, except for leases with a term of twelve months or less (short-term leases) and leases of low-value assets.
+Contracts may contain both lease and non-lease components.
+The Company allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
 Payments associated with short term leases and all leases of low-value assets are recognised on a straight-line basis as an expense in the Statement of Profit and Loss over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.